Dorian Pavus: Reception

 Although Dorian is statistically the least popular romance option for the Inquisitor, several critics have lauded the way the character is depicted within the context of Inquisition's romantic side content.
 Kenneth Shepard from Fanbyte said Dorian's romance subplot is the best among Inquisition's eight options.
-Emma Osborne, writing for Junkee, concurred and said "there’s a real love story in the narrative".
-Kotaku's Mike Rougeau realised some hours into his playthrough with a male character, that he found Dorian's personality to be more attractive then the two female romance options who are available for a male Inquisitor, and decided to have his character start a romantic relationship with Dorian.
-Rougeau explains that even though he identifies as heterosexual, he saw this as an opportunity to build empathy and role-play a video game protagonist as something other than an avatar for himself, noting that his character has taken a life of its own.
+Emma Osborne, writing for Junkee, concurred and said "there's a real love story in the narrative".
+Kotaku's Mike Rougeau realised some hours into his playthrough with a male character, that he found Dorian's personality to be more attractive than the two female romance options who are available for a male Inquisitor, and decided to have his character start a romantic relationship with Dorian.
+Rougeau explains that even though he identifies as heterosexual, he saw this as an opportunity to build empathy and role-play a video game protagonist as something other than an avatar for himself, noting that his character has taken on a life of its own.
 For The Guardian's Kate Gray, the most "human response" she believed that she ever experienced in a video game, was when Dorian apologized to Kate's female Inquisitor for leading her on and admitting that he couldn't change his sexual orientation or have a romantic relationship with her.
 Kate explained that her character had previously exchanged flirtatious banter with Dorian repeatedly, but did not realize until Dorian's apology that he was in fact written as a homosexual character.
 She appreciated the attention to detail by Bioware's writers and noted that somehow, "someone at Bioware had predicted this very situation - that I would fall virtual head over digital heels for the wrong man - and had written heartfelt dialogue just for someone like her".